Places We Protect

 Photos from Kankakee Sands

-At 1,800 acres, Kankakee Sands sees a number of state-listed plant species and many bird species.
+At 1,800 acres, Kankakee Sands contains a number of state-threatened or endangered plant species and many bird species.

 A regal fritillary butterfly sitting on a wildflower.